dotnet/docs/docs/framework/data/wcf/wcf-data-services-resources.md

  Blog that contains updates and discussion of [!INCLUDE[ssAstoria](../../../../includes/ssastoria-md.md)] features and functionality.

  [OData Web Site](https://go.microsoft.com/fwlink/?LinkID=184554)
- The primary source of information about [!INCLUDE[ssODataShort](../../../../includes/ssodatashort-md.md)].
+ The primary source of information about OData.

  [OData SDK](https://go.microsoft.com/fwlink/?LinkID=185248)
- Contains sample services, samples, and programming libraries that enable you to work with [!INCLUDE[ssODataShort](../../../../includes/ssodatashort-md.md)] feeds.
+ Contains sample services, samples, and programming libraries that enable you to work with OData feeds.

  [OData Blog](https://go.microsoft.com/fwlink/?LinkId=185868)
- Blog that contains discussions about [!INCLUDE[ssODataShort](../../../../includes/ssodatashort-md.md)] programming.
+ Blog that contains discussions about OData programming.

  [Data Access and Storage Developer Center](https://go.microsoft.com/fwlink/?LinkId=91903)
  Central location for finding information and resources for working with data.